zramsay/eris-cli/docs/tutorials/deploying_your_smart_contracts_to_a_chain_advanced.md

 {{ insert_bash_lines "contracts_deploying_adv/test.sh" "14" }}

-# Working With a Local Compiler
+# The compiler?

 Where are the contracts compiling?
-By default they are compiled using a microservice which we run at https://compilers.monax.io.
-However, it is just as easy to run the compilers service locally and use that to compile contracts.
-To work with the local compilers service just add the `--local-compilers` flag do your `eris pkgs do` command.
+By default they are compiled using a microservice which is automagically turned on when running `eris pkgs do` and subsequently removed.
+If you'd like to use the remote compiler, specify its URL with the `--remote-compiler` flag.

 # Clean Up